microsoft/fluentui/rfcs/react-components/styles-handbook.md

 // produces 26 classes ((4+4)+(4+4)+2+(4+4))
 ```

-Such cases might be unavoidable by design, next section covers APIs to address this problem.
+Such cases might be unavoidable by design, [the next section](#makeresetstyles) covers APIs to address this problem.

 ## `mergeClasses()`